Stephen Collins (journalist)

-Stephen Collins, an Irish journalist and author, is a Political Correspondent with The Irish Times.
-He was previously political editor at the Irish newspapers The Irish Press, The Sunday Press, the Sunday Tribune, and most recently The Irish Times. which he joined in January 2006, under the editorship of the former Progressive Democrats T.D., Geraldine Kennedy.
-He studied for a B.A. in History and Politics and an M.A. in politics at University College Dublin.
+Stephen Collins, an Irish journalist and author, is a columnist with The Irish Times having servied as political editor of the newspaper from 2006 until 2017.
+He previously covered politics for the The Irish Press, The Sunday Press and the Sunday Tribune.
+He joined the The Irish Times. in January 2006, under the editorship of the former Progressive Democrats T.D., Geraldine Kennedy.
+He earned a B.A. in History and Politics and an M.A. in politics at University College Dublin.